lwasser/lwasser.github.io/hugo_site/content/blog/2025/2025-09-05-reproducibility-python-environments.md

 We obsess over reproducible analysis, version control, and open data.
 But there's an earlier barrier that kills scientific momentum before research even begins: **installation friction**.

 If a scientist can't install your tools, your open science dies on arrival.
+And the same is true for open education lessons and tutorials, too.

 I learned this the hard way when I switched from R to Python while building data science education programs.
 What started as a teaching frustration became a lesson in scientific infrastructure—one that shapes how we approach Python education at [pyOpenSci](https://www.pyopensci.org) today.